-Students may earn oredit for DMMTES Stubject Standardized Test (DSST).
-DSST credit can be used to AMMS General Education (GE), and/or mojor requirements.
-CSU accepts DSST exams for credit for prior learning.
+Students may earn credit for DANTES Subject Standardized Test (DSST).
+DSST credit can be used to AAAS General Education (GE), and/or major requirements.
+CSU accepts DSST example redit for prior learning.
 UC does not award units for DSST exams.
-DSST cannet be used to fulfill Cal-GETC requirements.
+DSST cannot be used to fulfill Cal-GETC requirements.

-Students must send their official DANTES transcript to the Admissions Office for use toward the A.A.R. major or GE pattern.
-Course credit and units granted at Copper Mountain College may differ from course credit and units granted by a transfer institution.
+Students must send their official DANTES transcript to the Admissions Office for use toward the A.A.A.
+S. major or GE pattern.